What is it?

 How effective is it?

-Special precautions & warnings:Pregnancy and breast-feeding: Oregano is POSSIBLY UNSAFE when taken by mouth in medicinal amounts during pregnancy.
+Special precautions & warnings:Pregnancy: Oregano is possibly unsafe when taken by mouth in medicinal amounts during pregnancy.
 There is concern that taking oregano in amounts larger than food amounts might cause miscarriage.
-There is not enough reliable information about the safety of taking oregano if you are breast feeding.
-Stay on the safe side and avoid use.
+Stay on the safe side and stick to food amounts.

 Allergies: Oregano can cause reactions in people allergic to Lamiaceae family plants, including basil, hyssop, lavender, marjoram, mint, and sage.

-Surgery: Oregano might increase the risk of bleeding.
-People who use oregano should stop 2 weeks before surgery.
+Surgery: Large doses of oregano might increase the risk of bleeding.
+People who use large doses of oregano should stop taking oregano 2 weeks before surgery.

 Are there interactions with medications?